-Since being in Ozona, Tom
+Since being in Ozona, Tom after talking to three students (CONTINUED ON LAST PAGE)

-OREIGN EXCHANGE STUDENT and his Ozona family.
-Tom McGraw, center, Canada, sponsored by the Ozona Rotary Club.
+FOREIGN EXCHANGE STUDENT and his Ozona family.
+Tom McGraw, center, is here from Canada, sponsored by the Ozona Rotary Club.
 He is a junior in Ozona High School.
 He is presently living with the Clayton Robinsons.
-Posing with Tom are leanette, Danette and Clayton necessity to community and may be purchased any time during school hours.
+Posing with Tom are Jeanette, Danette and Clayton

 DRIVE IN DOOR -- Nope, just a case of brake failure.
 An Odessa woman was driving this car north into the intersection of 290 on 163 Friday when her brakes failed.
-Rather than run into the stream of traffic on 290, she made a complete U-turn at the traffic light, missed several autos and wound up going through the door at Dave's Electric Can.
+Rather than run into the stream of traffic on 290, she made a complete U-turn at the traffic light, missed several autos and wound up going through the door at Dave's Electric Cars...